-PREREQUISITE: Exemption from placement testing or appropriate placement scores in reading.
+PREREQUISITE: Exempted by scores or appropriate placement scores in reading or successful completion of required developmental courses.

 This course is designed to familiarize the student with medical terminology.
 Emphasis is on the spelling, definition, pronunciation, and usage of medical terms.
 Upon completion, the student should be able to communicate effectively using medical terminology.